Committees

 • Hosted constituency presentations (bilateral):

-• Met with 43 constituencies in early 2024
+• Met with 36 constituencies in February/March 2026

-• Ad hoc meetings have also taken place with constituency leaders on an ad hoc basis by the OMA-side, as well as bilaterally.
+• Ad hoc meetings have also taken place with constituency leaders on an ad hoc basis by the OMA-side, as well as bilaterally

 The OMA side of the PPC has also: